rohrerj/scion/doc/dev/design/FABRID.rst

 ********
 FABRID
 ********
-.. _fabrid:
+.. _fabrid-design:

-- Author: Justin Rohrer, Jelte van Bommel
+- Author: Justin Rohrer, Jelte van Bommel, Marc Odermatt, Marc Wyss, Cyrill Krähenbühl
-- Last Updated: 2024-03-18
+- Last Updated: 2024-03-21
 - Discussion at:

 Abstract
 ===========

 In SCION the endhosts have the option to choose inter-AS paths to forward packets to a destination.
-However some applications require more fine grained path selection like“Do not route traffic over devices produced by hardware manufacturer X or that run software Y with version < Z” for the intra-AS paths.
+However some applications require more fine grained path selection like "Do not route traffic over devices produced by hardware manufacturer X or that run software Y with version < Z" for the intra-AS paths.
 This is useful for example if there exists a known bug in certain router versions that affect secure communication, or if an entity simply does not trust a certain manufacturer.
+This can also be seen as an enhancement for keeping traffic within a certain jurisdiction, e.g. by avoiding routers of a manufacturer from a certain country.

 Background
 ===========

-FABRID, `see here <https://netsec.ethz.ch/publications/papers/2023_usenix_fabrid.pdf>`_, is suggested as a solution to the aforementioned problem.
+`FABRID <https://netsec.ethz.ch/publications/papers/2023_usenix_fabrid.pdf>`_, is suggested as a solution to the aforementioned problem.
-An implementation of FABRID in SCIONLab allows for wider testing and evaluations of the protocol.
+An implementation of FABRID in SCIONLab allows for wider testing and evaluations of the protocol and gives other people the possibility to use it for their applications.
+FABRID also implicitly implements `EPIC <https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf>`_, with a slightly little less accurate timestamp.

 Proposal
 ========

-The proposal consists of a header design, namely two new Hop-by-Hop extension options, forwarding support in the routers and additional beaconing information from the control service.
+The proposal consists of a header design, namely two new Hop-by-Hop extension options, forwarding support in the routers, path validation for the destination endhost and additional beaconing information from the control service.

 Header design
 --------------

-The FABRID header design is built using the SCION Hop-by-Hop extensions (HBH) because the allow incremental deployability.
+The FABRID header design is built using the SCION Hop-by-Hop extensions (HBH) because it allows for incremental deployability.
 We created two different HBH options.
 The Identifier option that contains the packet ID and a timestamp which us used to uniquely identify a packet of a flow.
 And the FABRID option that contains the FABRID hopfield metadata fields and a path validator field.